rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-21.md

-Umbral is a scheme for [proxy re-encryption][pre], by which the owner of a ciphertext, Alice, can designate a third party (the proxy), to reencrypt that ciphertext to be decoded by Bob, without ever revealing the plaintext to the proxy.
+Umbral is a scheme for [proxy re-encryption][pre], by which the owner of a ciphertext, Alice, can designate a third party (the proxy), to re-encrypt that ciphertext to be decoded by Bob, without ever revealing the plaintext to the proxy.

 Described in [a 2018 paper][ump],